Basics

 There is no cure for HIV infection, but it can be treated with medicines.
 This is called antiretroviral therapy (ART).
 ART can make HIV infection a manageable chronic condition.
 It also reduces the risk of spreading the virus to others.

-Most people with HIV live long and healthy lives if they get and stay on ART.
+Most people with HIV live long and healthy lives if they get ART as soon as possible and stay on it.
 It's also important to take care of yourself.
 Making sure that you have the support you need, living a healthy lifestyle, and getting regular medical care can help you enjoy a better quality of life.

-You can reduce the risk of spreading HIV by
+You can reduce the risk of getting or spreading HIV by:

 - Choosing less risky sexual behaviors.
-This includes limiting the number of sexual partners you have and using condoms every time you have sex.
+This includes limiting the number of sexual partners you have and using latex condoms every time you have sex.
+If your or your partner is allergic to latex, you can use polyurethane condoms.

-- Getting tested and treated for sexually transmitted diseases (STDs)
+- Getting tested and treated for sexually transmitted infections (STIs).

 - Talking to your health care provider about medicines to prevent HIV: